 Assembly Rooms and Fashion Museum – Wonderful costumes and fashions since the 18th century.

-No.1 Royal Crescent – Superbly restored house furnished in 1770s magnificence.
+No.1 Royal Crescent – Superbly restored townhouse furnished in 1770s magnificence reflecting the privileged lives of the wealthy during Bath's Georgian period.

-Holbourne Museum – Bath’s wonderful museum of art, porcelain and antiques.
+Holbourne Museum – Bath’s wonderful museum of art, porcelain and antiques including paintings by famous Georgian artists such as Gainsborough and Stubbs.

 Museum of Bath Architecture - Discover how Bath was built.